Themevictory/pilotedge_helper/README.md

 ![Gauge](http://i.imgur.com/vK4mN2R.jpg)

-The colored vertical bar on the right represents the **mode of the transponder**:
+The colored vertical bar on the left represents the **mode of the transponder**:

 * red = transponder off
 * yellow = transponder standby